JordanPickles/computer-vision-rock-paper-scissors/README.md

         self.user_choice = user_choice
         return user_choice

-    # This function provides an introduction screen with simple instructions to the user
     def game_intro(self):
+        """
+        This function provides an introduction screen with instructions to the user.
+        The function uses two countdown timers: one for the first part of the introduction and one for the second part.
+        The function uses the 'time' module to handle the timers.
+        The function uses OpenCV to display the text on the screen and capture the user input.
+        The function breaks the loop and return nothing once the introduction is completed.
+        """

         intro_time1 = time.time() +8 # Time periiod used for part 1 of the introduction
         intro_time2 = time.time() +15 # Time period used for part 2 of the introduction